Mobile money management apps you should try

 You can use an app like this to schedule and set aside payments for your next class or monthly bills.
 And, don’t forget the importance of a rainy day fund so an unexpected expenses doesn’t derail you.

 How it works: It gets right to the bottom line: how much money do you have to spend?
 It helps you make sure you don’t underestimateoverestimate your funds in the here and now.
 Like Mint, Level imports data from the accounts you add manually to offer an ongoing report of your finances.
 But it also spells out the dollar amount that’s safe to spend on a daily, weekly and monthly basis, according to your spendingfinancial goals.

 Level automatically categorizes transactions so you can review your spending patterns for a particular type of good or service.
 It lets you set trackers for any of your spending habits, showing you how much you’re spending over time.
 And it displays monthly summaries with projections for how much you’ll be spending based on history.

 You Need a Budget (YNAB) (available for iOS and Android)

-How it works: Now free for college students (full- or part-time) with proof of enrollment, YNAB is the undisputed budgeting heavyweight champ in the mobile app ring.
+How it works: Now free for college students (full- or part-time) with proof of enrollment, YNAB is the undisputed budgeting heavyweight champa strong competitor in the mobile app ring.
 YNAB organizes its interface and functionality around four financial principles summarized by “Give every dollar a job.”